Approximation Power of Deep Neural Networks: an explanatory mathematical survey: Density of deep ReLU networks

-This can be easily shown by equating the derivative of $x^2-x$ to zero (i.e. $2 x - 1 = 0$), which tells us that the maximum is at $x=1/2$ and is equal to $|(1/2)^2 - (1/2)| = 1/4$.
-Figure \ref{fig:x2_error} also tells us that with increasing $m$ by one, the maximum error gets multiplied by $1/4$.
-Overall, the figure suggests that the maximum error is $2^{-2(m+1)}$, that is,
+This can be easily shown by setting the derivative of $x^2-x$ to zero (i.e. $2 x - 1 = 0$), implying that the maximum occurs at $x=1/2$ and is equal to $|(1/2)^2 - (1/2)| = 1/4$.
+Figure \ref{fig:x2_error} also illustrates that increasing $m$ by one multiplies the maximum error by $1/4$.
+Consequently, the figure suggests that the maximum error is $2^{-2(m+1)}$, i.e.,

-This is indeed an example of the power of numerical experiments in deriving theoretical results.
-Interestingly, the figure also tells us how to theoretically prove \eqref{x2_piecewiselin_error}.
-For every $m=0, 1, 2, \dotsc$, the error $|g(x)-g_m(x)|$ is identical on each subinterval between two consecutive points of interpolation.
-In particular, we will have
+Interestingly, this numerical result also provides insight into how to theoretically prove \eqref{x2_piecewiselin_error}.
+For every $m=0, 1, 2, \dotsc$, the error $|f(x)-g_m(x)|$ is identical on each subinterval between two consecutive points of interpolation.
+Specifically, we have

-It is now straightforward to show \eqref{x2_piecewiselin_error} using the right hand side of the above formula.
+Using the right-hand side of this formula, \eqref{x2_piecewiselin_error} follows.

-{\bf Observation 2.} We start the second observation with noting that the hat function $h=h(x)$ can be realized (or expressed) by a ReLU network.
-To derive such a network, we first note that $h$ can be written as a linear combination of three ReLU functions (see Figure \ref{fig:relu_hat}):
+{\bf Observation 2.} We further note that the hat function $h=h(x)$ can be exactly realized (or expressed) by a ReLU network.
+To derive such a network, we first observe that $h$ can be expressed as a linear combination of three ReLU functions\footnote{Note that two ReLU functions will be enough when $x \in [0,1]$.
+In this case we have $h(x) = 2 \, \sigma(x) - 4 \, \sigma(x - 1/2)$.} (see Figure \ref{fig:relu_hat}):